jmreidy/grunt-browserify/README.md

 For watchify to work properly, you have to keep the process running.
 The option `keepAlive` can help you do that, or you can use another `grunt-watch` task.

+#### cacheFile

+Type: String

+Set to location of [browserify-incremental](https://github.com/jsdf/browserify-incremental) cache file and enable incremental builds via `browserify-incremental`.
+Mutually exclusive with `watchify`.

+Note that unlike `watchify`, this setting is fully compatible with `grunt-contrib-watch` and should be used together with it.

 #### keepAlive
 Type: Boolean
 If true and if `watch` above is true, keep the Grunt process alive (simulates grunt-watch functionality).